With the Championship Decided, Who Will Win the Brazilian Grand Prix?

 Should we expect more from Verstappen or added celebration from Lewis?

 The last handful of Grand Prix races have had the limelight stolen by 2017's championship fight.
 With all of the attention on Hamilton and Vettel, the rest of the field has been somewhat downplayed while Verstappen has shined through, splitting the previous four contests with Lewis.
-The Brazilian Grand Prix is coming in hot next Sunday, and given the current field's history at the race, there's no indication who will triumph over the rest–but it doesn't hurt to guess.
+The Brazilian Grand Prix is coming in hot next Sunday, and given the current field's history at the race, there's no telling who will triumph the rest–but it doesn't hurt to guess.

 Hamilton won the race in Sau Paulo last year, his first and only victory at the Autódromo José Carlos Pace circuit.
 Tight contests with his former Mercedes teammate Nico Rosberg kept him from gaining the number one position in years prior, but he has visited the rostrum three times at the Brazilian GP.
 His impressive pace in qualifying earned him P1 for the start of 2016's contest, so he'll be looking for a leg up come next Saturday.